-Remember to get feedback from the team on how they feel about the current company culture and encourage people to be open about their suggestions for the future so you can implement the things that are important to the people that actually have to work within that culture.
+Remember to get feedback from the team on how they feel about the current company culture and encourage people to be open about their suggestions for the future so you can implement the things that are important to the people that actually have to work within that remote culture.

 Remember that working remotely can sometimes be a challenge, make sure that you stay inclusive and encourage good communication and feedback to start seeing an improvement in your company culture across whatever time zones and locations your team might be in.